ramojus/mellifluous.nvim/README.md

 Set style value to `'style1 style2'`, for bold and italic it would be `'bold italic'`.

 ### Setting light theme
-Set `vim.opt.background` to `"light"`.
+Set `vim.opt.background` to `'light'`.
 This will only work on color sets that have light theme.

 ### Available color sets
 - `mellifluous`